EnriFort/MSc-Cybersecurity/Ethical Hacking/ethLabNote.md

 It is a Multiplatform, integrated, suite and graphical tool for performing security testing of web applications: It supports the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities.
 In essence, Burp Suite is a Java-based framework designed to serve as a comprehensive solution for conducting web application penetration testing.
 Burp Suite captures and enables manipulation of all the HTTP/HTTPS traffic between a browser and a web server.

 Let's explore some of the key features:
-- Proxy: The Burp Proxy is the most renowned aspect of Burp Suite.
-It enables interception and modification of requests and responses (between the user and the target web server) while interacting with web applications.
+- **Proxy**: The Burp Proxy is the most renowned aspect of Burp Suite.
+It enables interception and modification of requests and responses (between the user and the target web server) while interacting with web applications;
-- Repeater: Another well-known feature.
+- **Repeater**: Another well-known feature.
 Repeater allows for capturing, modifying, and resending the same request multiple times.

 ##### BURPSUITE REPEATER
 Repeater is particularly well-suited for tasks requiring repetitive sending of similar requests, typically with minor modifications.

+How to use it:
-- Open firefox, activate foxy proxy;
+- Open firefox, activate `foxy proxy`;
-- Return to burpsuit and select intercept is on;
+- Return to burpsuit and select `intercept is on`;
 - Go to firefox and put the URL;
-- Open burpsuit to proxy section, right click send to repeater;
+- Open burpsuit to proxy section, right click `send to repeater`;
-- Now in the repeater do the modification you want
+- Now in the repeater do the modification you want;
 - Make sure you leave the two blank lines at the bottom of the request!;
 - To get internal server error 500 put an extreme input like negative -1.